Qiagen

+QIAGEN N.V. is a German-founded multinational provider of sample and assay technologies for molecular diagnostics, applied testing, academic research, and pharmaceutical research.
+The company operates in more than 35 offices in over 25 countries.
 QIAGEN N.V., the global corporate headquarter of the QIAGEN group, is located in Venlo, The Netherlands.
-Furthermore, European, American, and Asian regional headquarters are located in respectively Hilden, Germany, Maryland United States, and Shanghai, China.
-QIAGEN is a provider of sample and assay technologies for molecular diagnostics, applied testing, academic and pharmaceutical research.
-The company operates in more than 35 offices in over 25 countries.
+The main operative headquarters are located in Hilden, Germany.
+European, American, Chinese, and Asian-Pacific regional headquarters are located respectively in Hilden, Germany; Germantown, Maryland, United States; Shanghai, China; and Singapore.
 QIAGEN's shares are listed at the NYSE (using ticker QGEN) and at the Frankfurt Stock Exchange in the Prime Standard (using ticker QIA).
-Thierry Bernard is the company's Chief Executive Officer(CEO).
-The main operative headquarters are located in Hilden, Germany.
+Thierry Bernard is the company's Chief Executive Officer (CEO).